Egg Donor Cost

-To further recognize varying “market values” of donors, CHR introduced a new option, already widely used by many donor agencies and donor egg banks, by designating the so-called “high demand donors” (HDDs) who will be allowed to charge additional donor fees of either $1,000 or $2,000.
-Once donors are designated as HDDs, they, at their choosing, will be permitted to charge these additional fees.
+To further recognize varying “market values” of specific donors’ eggs, CHR has introduced a new option, already widely used by many donor agencies and donor egg banks.
+We designate “high demand donors” (HDDs) who may charge additional egg donor fees of either $1,000 or $2,000.

 Eligibility for the designation of HDD will be determined by CHR, based on successful prior completion of at least one IVF cycle and/or special educational or other demand-enhancing achievements and/or qualities.
-To make recipients aware of these designation, donors awarded the HDD designation are also marked accordingly in CHR’s donor listing.
+Donors with the HDD designation are also marked accordingly in CHR’s donor profiles.

-Background for CHR’s New Egg Donation Cost Structure
+Background for CHR’s Unique Egg Donation Cost Structure

-- Following settlement of a class action suit, the American Society for Reproductive Medicine (ASRM) withdrew its previous recommendation as to how much IVF centers should pay egg donors for their services per donation cycle.
+- Following the settlement of a class action lawsuit, the American Society for Reproductive Medicine (ASRM) withdrew its previous recommendation as to how much IVF centers should pay egg donors for their services per donation cycle.
 The suit claimed the right of egg donors to let the market determine donor reimbursements.
-The legal settlement reaffirmed this principle, and CHR, therefore, feels legally obliged to consider market pricing in reformatting its donor egg/recipient cycle program.
+The legal settlement reaffirmed this principle, and CHR, therefore, feels legally obliged to consider market pricing in reformatting its donor egg/recipient cycle program.1

 Donor egg banks have established a market value for donor eggs.
-Considering this fact and the legal settlement, CHR’s past cost structure no longer appeared fair to either donors or recipients: Instead of a fixed fee per donation, donors should be paid proportionally to their egg production, while recipients should be responsible for fees proportionally to the number of eggs they receive in a cycle.
-In full disclosure, we above offer a detailed description of the new financial structure for oocyte donors and recipients.
+Considering this fact and the legal settlement, CHR’s past cost structure no longer appeared fair to either donors or recipients: Instead of a fixed fee per donation cycle, we felt donors should be paid depending on how many eggs they produce in their cycle, while recipients should be financially responsible only to the number of eggs they receive in a cycle.

 Donor Eggs: Price Principles at CHR

 CHR came to the new donor egg cost structure by looking at the center’s historical data.
-We determined that on average, fresh donor egg cycles produced about 10 mature oocytes.
-Considering that CHR has historically maintained a reimbursement rate of $8,000 to egg donors for one egg donation cycle, regardless of the number of eggs produced, the average reimbursement for donors was $800 per egg.
-We then calculated CHR’s overhead costs in maintaining an independent pool of over 200 egg donors, and came to approximately $300-$350 per egg.
-Combined, $800 and $300-350 then established a cost for recipients of $1,100 to $1,150 per egg.
+We determined that fresh donor egg cycles produced about 10 mature oocytes on average.
+Considering that CHR has historically maintained a reimbursement rate of $8,000 to egg donors for one egg donation cycle (regardless of the number of eggs produced), the average reimbursement for donors was $800 per egg.
+We then calculated CHR’s overhead costs in maintaining an independent pool of over 200 egg donors, which came out to be approximately $300-$350 per egg.
+Combined, $800 and $300-350 then established a cost of $1,100 to $1,150 per egg for the recipients.

-CHR, thus, in principle has not changed the pricing of fresh donor eggs but now distributes benefits and risks more fairly to donors and recipients.
-(Egg donors: get answers to frequently asked questions about donating eggs here.)
+CHR, thus, in principle has not changed the pricing of fresh donor eggs, but now distributes benefits and risks more fairly to donors and recipients.